The Reduced Proper Motion selected halo: methods and description of the catalogue: Data selection and calibration

-Independently of the quality of the photometry, our sources will be prone to extinction caused by absorption from dust in the interstellar medium (ISM) along the line-of-sight.
-We will correct for the extinction using the \cite{Schlegel1998MAPSFOREGROUNDS} maps.
+Independently of the quality of the photometry, our sources are prone to extinction caused by absorption from dust in the interstellar medium (ISM) along the line-of-sight.
+We correct for the extinction using the \cite{Schlegel1998MAPSFOREGROUNDS} maps.

 These maps provide the extinction factor integrated along the entire line-of-sight.
-For distant stars we can assume that all the absorbing ISM clouds lie in the foreground.
+For distant stars we assume that all the absorbing ISM clouds lie in the foreground.
 However, for nearby stars we have to be careful, as some of the extinction in the \citeauthor{Schlegel1998MAPSFOREGROUNDS} maps might come from regions in the ISM behind the stars.
-Therefore, we use the approach outlined by Eqs.~(10) \& (11) from \cite{Binney2014NewStars} to calculate the amount of foreground dust for each star as a function of its parallax and location on the sky.
+Therefore, we use the approach outlined by Eqs.~(10) \& (11) from \cite{Binney2014NewStars} to calculate the amount of foreground dust for each star as a function of its parallax and the location on the sky.
 The amount of extinction is given by

 where $A_{V,\infty}(\ell,b)$ is the extinction given by the \citeauthor{Schlegel1998MAPSFOREGROUNDS} maps, $s$ is the heliocentric distance to the star, and $\boldsymbol{x}$ is the position vector of the star that lies at distance $s$ in the direction of $(\ell,b)$ on the sky.
 For the dust density we follow the model presented by Eq.~(16) of \cite{Sharma2011GALAXIA:WAY}